mickenordin/nextcloud-db/mariadb/compose/README.md

 ### Administrator user

-Most of the administration task can be performed by user `backup` since it has been granted with the `SUPER` privilege (except `GRANT`).
+Most of the administration tasks can be performed by user `backup` since it has been granted the `SUPER` privilege (except `GRANT`).
 The safest way to connect to the MySQL server via console as user `backup` is to use the following command:

 ```bash
 docker-compose exec nextcloud-mariadb mysql --defaults-group-suffix=_backup
 ```

-The above will connect to the MariaDB via socket, where we can verify that with `status` command:
+The above will connect to the MariaDB via UNIX socket, where we can verify that with `status` command:

 ```
 MariaDB [(none)]> status